cjwit/andalusi/README.md

 * Is there a range- or contour- based development through each movement?
 * Where do new pitches appear?
 Do they signal anything structural?
 * What is the best way to measure shifts in tonality?
 What is the structural or modal context for a given shift?
+* Overall trends (perhaps as graphs)
+	* Most common pitches across the repertoire (absolute)
+	* Use of certain pitches over time (getting at range)
+	* Common one-beat, two-beat motives
+	* Repetition
+	* Common contour motion
+		* Number of notes with less regard to duration
+		* Cutting across movements, time signatures, rhythmic feels
+* Associate rhythmic accents to musical motion
+	* Change from beginning to end of movements?
+(Relationship to tempo?)